-- > Water your lawn early in the morning to reduce loss from evaporation.
+- Water your lawn early in the morning to reduce loss from evaporation.
 Do not over water your lawn.
-Use lawn chemicals only when necessary. - Fully load the dishwasher and clothes washer before running. - When washing dishes by hand, or when brushing your teeth, do not leave the water running. - Repair dripping faucets and leaky toilets.
+Place a tuna can on the lawn; when full, lawn watering requirements have been satisfied.
+Use lawn chemicals only when necessary. - > Fully load the dishwasher and clothes washer before running. - > When washing dishes by hand, or when brushing your teeth, do not leave the water running. - Repair dripping faucets and leaky toilets.
 Dripping faucets can waste up to 2,000 gallons of water each year in the average home.
-Leaky toilets can waste as much as 200 gallons per day. - If you have a swimming pool, use a cover.
-By so doing, you can cut the loss of water by evaporation by 90 percent. - > Use a broom, rather than a hose, to clean sidewalks or driveways. - > Defrost frozen food in the refrigerator or in a microwave instead of running hot water over the food. - Raise the lawn mower blade to at least 3 inches.
+Leaky toilets can waste as much as 200 gallons per day. - > If you have a swimming pool, use a cover.
+By so doing, you can cut the loss of water by evaporation by 90 percent. - ▶ Use a broom, rather than a hose, to clean sidewalks or driveways. - > Defrost frozen food in the refrigerator or in a microwave instead of running hot water over the food. - Raise the lawn mower blade to at least 3 inches.
 A lawn cut higher encourages grass roots to grow deeper, shades the root system and holds soil moisture better than a closely clipped lawn.